sarachitgaran/Figure1Lab_Internship_scRNA-Seq/README.md

 ----------
 **Week2 Memo**

-The main focus of the second week was to understand kinker paper and try to answer some questions:
+The main focus of the second week was to understand kinker paper and try to answer some questions mentioned below.
+Here are my thoughts to address the questions Dean lee raised:

     1-How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
 Why do you think that caveat was or was not adequately addressed?
     2-The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
 What might be the reason why some cell lines have these discrete subpopulations while others do not?
     3-What are Recurrent Heterogeneous Programs (RHPs) and how were they defined?
     4-How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?
     5-Where can you download the scRNA-seq data as shown in Figure 1B?
 This is the direct link to download all the data realted to this paper https://singlecell.broadinstitute.org/single_cell/study/SCP542/pan-cancer-cell-line-heterogeneity#/